 Whether you have been charged with assault and battery or even homicide in Michigan, acting in self-defense will exonerate you from being convicted.
 An experienced criminal defense attorney can review your case, determine if self-defense applies to your case, and ensure that your entire case gets dismissed.

-Self-Defense Law in Michigan
+Stand Your Ground Law in Michigan

-In Michigan, a person can use force—including deadly force—if he/she reasonably believes that he/she or another individual is subject to imminent great bodily harm, death, or sexual assault.
+Under Michigan stand your ground law, a person can use force—including deadly force—if he/she reasonably believes that he/she or another individual is subject to imminent great bodily harm, death, or sexual assault.

 This may occur if someone else is in the process of breaking and entering a home or business, attempts to kidnap or unlawfully take another individual from a home or business, commits a home invasion, or has taken another person’s vehicle against his/her will.
 Additionally, you must honestly and reasonably believe that you or another person is in danger.